testbenchcc/markdown-notes-app/README.md

   - Notes are created or overwritten based on their relative paths.
   - If a note already exists and the imported version is **older** (based on the last git commit timestamp, with a filesystem modification time fallback), the app prompts you before overwriting newer notes.
   - If you decline, the import is cancelled and no files are overwritten.

+- The editor header also includes an `Export` button next to `Save` that downloads the currently selected note as a standalone `.html` document.

 ## API overview